threefoldtech/tf-kyc-verifier/README.md

 - `IDENFY_API_KEY`: API key for iDenfy service (required) (note: make sure to use correct iDenfy API key for the environment dev, test, and production) (iDenfy dev -> TFChain Devnet, iDenfy test -> TFChain QAnet, iDenfy prod -> TFChain Testnet and Mainnet)
 - `IDENFY_API_SECRET`: API secret for iDenfy service (required)
 - `IDENFY_BASE_URL`: Base URL for iDenfy API (default: "<https://ivs.idenfy.com>")
-- `IDENFY_CALLBACK_SIGN_KEY`: Callback signing key for iDenfy webhooks (required) (note: should match the signing key in iDenfy dashboard for the related environment)
+- `IDENFY_CALLBACK_SIGN_KEY`: Callback signing key for iDenfy webhooks (required) (note: should match the signing key in iDenfy dashboard for the related environment and should be at least 32 characters long)
 - `IDENFY_WHITELISTED_IPS`: Comma-separated list of whitelisted IPs for iDenfy callbacks
 - `IDENFY_DEV_MODE`: Enable development mode for iDenfy integration (default: false) (note: works only in iDenfy dev environment, enabling it in test or production environment will cause iDenfy to reject the requests)
 - `IDENFY_CALLBACK_URL`: URL for iDenfy verification update callbacks. (example: `https://{KYC-SERVICE-DOMAIN}/webhooks/idenfy/verification-update`)